Qualifications for Home Ownership

 There is also a deed restriction on the Habitat homes.
 This means that controls are placed on the homes so that they will remain affordable between 30 and 99 years.
 Homes can only be sold at an affordable price to an income-qualified buyer.

-Application forms are only available at the mandatory homeowner application orientation meetings which are offered at the beginning of each new project.
+Application forms are available online, in our office, at all active construction sites and at the mandatory Program Information Meetings which are offered at the beginning of each new project.
 An in-depth review of the applicants’ finances, need and willingness to partner will be conducted by the Homeowner Relations Team.
 The process will include income verification, a credit check, and personal visits and interviews by team members.